-For more information about the issues covered in this chapter, including demergers, see the Guide to capital gains tax 2009 and You and your shares 2009 (NAT 2632).
+For more information about the issues covered in this chapter, including demergers, see the Guide to capital gains tax 2014 and You and your shares 2014 (NAT 2632).

-You can obtain some information on key transactions involving major companies and other institutions by going to our website www.ato.gov.au and searching for 'Key events for Australian shareholders'.
+You can obtain some information on key transactions involving major companies and other institutions at ato.gov.au/cgt and searching for Events affecting shareholders.
 These transactions include mergers, takeovers, demergers, demutualisations, returns of capital, share buy-backs, and declarations by liquidators and administrators that shares are worthless.